rakudo/rakudo/README.md

 #### Ensure the test suite is installed

-The roast test suite is installed as the t/spec directory under your rakudo directory.
-If your installed rakudo source directory doesn't have t/spec installed, then you can clone it like this:
+The roast test suite is installed as the `t/spec` directory under your rakudo directory.
+If your installed rakudo source directory doesn't have `t/spec` installed, then you can clone it like this:

     cd $YOUR_RAKUDO_SRCDIR
     git clone https://github.com/perl6/roast.git t/spec

-Note the rakudo code includes an entry in its .gitignore file so git will ignore any content under t/spec.
+Note the rakudo code includes an entry in its `.gitignore` file so git will ignore any content under `t/spec`.

 Now you can run tests in the rakudo directory.